Categories: Matric questions

 What Is The Pass mark For University in South Africa

-The Pass mark To Enter University In South Africa
+The Pass Mark to Enter University In South Africa

 Applicants must fulfil the following eligibility conditions in order to be admitted to degree-granting programmes: Candidates who possess a South African National Senior Certificate (NSC) need to pass a minimum of 4 subjects at a rating of 4 (Adequate Achievement, 50-59%) or better in any four 20-credit NSC subjects.
+Your Matric Points should be at least 19 Points (for a diploma pass) or 23 Points (for a bachelor’s degree pass) to be admitted to a university.
+You may apply for the following jobs if you have a university bachelor’s degree:

 • Degree Courses